 Figure 6 Score density corresponding to first principal component of component dataset (v) subdivided by methods, gamma and eta and grouped by relpos.

-In Figure 6, the higher scores suggest the methods have used larger number of components to give minimum prediction error.
-The plot also shows that the relevant predictor components at 5, 6, 7, 8 gives larger prediction error than those which are at the position 1, 2, 3, 4.
+In Figure 6, the higher scores suggest that the methods have used a larger number of components to give minimum prediction error.
+The plot also shows that the relevant predictor components at 5, 6, 7, 8 give larger prediction errors than those in positions 1, 2, 3, 4.
 The pattern is more distinct in large multicollinearity cases and PCR and PLS methods.
-Both the envelope methods have shown equally better performance at both levels of relpos and gamma.
-However, for data with low multicollinearity (γ=0.2), the envelope methods have used fewer number of components on average than in the high multicollinear cases to achieve minimum prediction error.
+Both the envelope methods have shown equally enhanced performance at both levels of relpos and gamma.
+However, for data with low multicollinearity (γ=0.2), the envelope methods have used a lesser number of components on average than in the high multicollinearity cases to achieve minimum prediction error.

 Statistical Analysis